linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 APIs that can change as needed).

 The kernel code itself can be logically separated in core kernel code and device drivers code.
-Device drivers code is responsible of accessing particular devices while the core kernel code is generic.
+Device drivers code is responsible for accessing particular devices while the core kernel code is generic.
 The core kernel can be further divided into multiple logical subsystems (e.g. file access, networking, process management, etc.)